princomp/princomp.github.io/source/docs/about/dev_guide.md

 The diagrams are created using [Mermaid](https://mermaid.js.org/) and located in `source/diag`.
 Note that because of [an annoying bug](https://github.com/mermaid-js/mermaid-cli/issues/730) present on github's server, mermaid-cli [must call pupeeter with the `--no-sandbox`](https://github.com/mermaid-js/mermaid-cli/blob/340561040b6b0621a486e3fc96723139e5718268/docs/linux-sandbox-issue.md) option, which constitutes a potential safety issue.

+To auto-reload the images when they are re-built, we recommend using sxiv.

 ##### Class Diagrams

 The *class* UML diagrams are created using [Mermaid](https://mermaid.js.org/) and located in `source/diag/cla`.